ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Samsung/India/research.md

 Contributed by Rajat Bharadwaj

+There were basically 3 round

 1) CV shortlisting
+    - In my opinion, anyone having 7.5+ (or maybe even 7+) cg were shortlisted

 2) Coding Round

-    - Three questions
+    - Three questions were given.
-    - Difficulty was between Leetcode easy and Leetcode medium
+    - Difficulty of all the questions was between Leetcode easy and Leetcode medium
     - The test wasn't very difficult
-    - Almost everyone qualified for the interview round
+    - Many people could easily solve it in less than half the time that was given iirc.

 3) Interview Round
     - I was asked basic questions (like tell me about yourself and hobbies)
     - Then I was asked "How would you compute $2^n$ (n can be -ve) ?"
+(Hint : use bit manipulation)
     - And also about the questions in the coding round.
 He asked me about my approach in some questions.
+    - In the end he asked me about my interest in cricket which was long gone since 2015.